arbor-sim/arbor/doc/morphology.rst

   :width: 100
   :align: center

+  The sample tree is a single sample with radius 3 μm.

 .. figure:: gen-images/morph1.svg
   :width: 100
   :align: center

+  The corresponding morphology is a sphere of radius 3 μm.

 .. _morph-tree2:

-Tree₂: Single cable segment
+Example 2: Unbranched cable
 """"""""""""""""""""""""""""""

 Next in order of complexity is a cable branch, with no fork points.

-The first example is a cable of length 10 μm, with radii of 0.5 μm and 0.25 μm at the proximal and distal ends respectively.
+We start with a cable of length 10 μm, with a radius that tapes from 0.5 μm to 0.25 μm at the proximal and distal ends respectively.
 It is constructed from a sample tree of two points that define the end points of the cable.